jsx-eslint/eslint-plugin-react/docs/rules/jsx-wrap-multilines.md

 </div>
 ```

-The following patterns are not considered warnings when configured `{arrow: true}`.
+The following patterns are not considered warnings when configured `{conditional: true}`.

 ```jsx
 <div>